trevorwslee/AWeatherClock/README.md

 * However, you ***MUST*** set your own `OPEN_WEATHER_MAP_APP_ID` for ***version 2.5*** APIs which you can apply for from [OpenWeather](https://home.openweathermap.org/users/sign_up), say with a [free account](https://openweathermap.org/full-price#onecall)
-* Optionally, you can sign up and create an app to get Access Key from [Unsplash](https://unsplash.com/developers); with `UNSPLASH_CLIENT_ID` defined, your are ready to download photos from Unsplash and upload them to your MCU for slideshow
+* Optionally, you can sign up and create an app to get Access Key from [Unsplash](https://unsplash.com/developers); with `UNSPLASH_CLIENT_ID` defined, your are ready to download photos from Unsplash and upload them to your MCU for slideshow.
+  Note that if no key is provided, DumbDisplay Android app will use it's internal limited-access key for the purpose.

 `config.h` for other basic hardcoded configurations